JetBrains/Qodana/topics/docker-techs.md

 To optimize the most common cases, some bundled plugins are disabled by default.
 You can check the whole list of disabled plugins in `/root/.config/idea/disabled_plugins.txt`.

-By default are enabled: Java, Kotlin, PHP, and their libraries/frameworks' plugins.
+By default are enabled: Java, Kotlin for Server Side, PHP, and their libraries/frameworks' plugins.
 Gradle and Maven plugins are also enabled.

 To change the plugins list, do any of the following:
 - Override `disabled_plugins.txt` by mounting your own file:

   ```shell
         docker run ... -v $empty_file$:/root/.config/idea/disabled_plugins.txt <image-name>
     ```
 - Use IDE properties `idea.required.plugins.id` and `idea.suppressed.plugins.id`:

   ```shell
     docker run ... -e IDE_PROPERTIES_PROPERTY='-Didea.required.plugins.id=JavaScript,org.intellij.grails' <image-name>
     ```
   or

     ```shell
         docker run ... -e IDE_PROPERTIES_PROPERTY=' -Didea.suppressed.plugins.id=com.intellij.spring.security' <image-name>
     ```